Canadadry/pml/readme.md

  - `fontSize` : define the size of the rendering font must be a float value in millimeter
  - `fontName` : select the font to draw text must be one of the registerer fonts see item `Font`

+If you need your text to be diplayed on multiple line use a `Paragraph` instead

  `Paragraph` properties :

  - `x` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent